-The new Apple AirPods Pro 2 users can use widgets on their iPhones to review the battery performance and states of their new AirPods.
-Many users are complaining that their AirPods Pro 2 seem to be continuously charging.
+AirPods Pro 2 users can use widgets on their iPhones to review the battery performance and states of their new AirPods.
+Many users complain that their AirPods Pro 2 is continuously charging.

 - Spatial Audio not working on Apple AirPods or Beats?
 Steps to fix it

 - Apple’s new research shows that Respiratory Rate can be monitored using AirPods or wearables with Audio.